ipfs/go-graphsync/docs/architecture.md

 1. A network implementation, which provides basic functions for sending and receiving messages on a network.

-2. A bridge interface to `go-ipld-prime`, the library used to interact with IPLD data structures and perform selector queries.

-3. A local blockstore implementation, expressed by a `loader` function and a `storer` function.
+2. A local blockstore implementation, expressed by a `loader` function and a `storer` function.

 ## Request Lifecycle